 First Peoples of the Arch

-In the same way that the Frontenac Arch and St. Lawrence Valley has provided continental scale migration routes for plants and animals, these north-south and east-west corridors appear to have created the basis of trade routes for early peoples.
-When finds from archaeological work around and adjacent to this region are compared, it's apparent that peoples brought copper tools from the north, sea shells from the far south, and foods and raw materials for stone tools from other regions into, and through, this region.
+In the same way that the Frontenac Arch and St. Lawrence Valley has provided continental scale migration routes for plants and animals, the St. Lawrence River and its watershed appear to have created the basis of trade routes for early Indigenous peoples.

 The Frontenac Arch was instrumental in shaping history, and the pattern of settlements well beyond the landform itself.
 The mosaic of lakes, large and small; and the network of rivers and streams were the framework for settlement, transportation, power and roads.

 History of Treaty Making

 Before the arrival of European settlers, First Nations made treaties with each other that were recorded and exchanged on belts of wampum (eg. Dish with One Spoon).
 After the arrival of settlers in the beginning of the 1600s, Europeans were encouraged to enter into Treaties with First Nations.
 In the Frontenac Arch Biosphere, there were no known treaties made between First Nations and European settlers.